-2. We simply do not use the word "exposure" that way!
-Call it "incorrect" but the all the terms we use, EV, EC ETTR etc.. where E stands for Exposure, in our camera metering system, all of these are effected by ISO, when in fact, but this standard, ISO has no impact on the "true exposure" as defined by Luminance, Shutter duration and aperture.
+2. We simply do not use the word "exposure" that way any more!
+Call it "incorrect" but with all the terms we use in modern digital photography, EV, EC ETTR etc.. where "E" stands for Exposure in our camera metering system, all of these are effected by ISO.
+When in fact, by the "old school" standard, the correct definition, ISO has no impact on the "true exposure" as defined by "triangle" made up of Luminance, Shutter duration and Aperture.

-All of this may seem self evident however the use of the word "exposure" in these terms seems to create a semantic paradigm.
+As much as all of this may seem self evident, the use of the word "exposure" in these terms seems to create a semantic paradigm.

 Use vs. Definition